-This procedure assumes Hyper-V is installed on Windows Server 2016 host machine.
+This procedure assumes Hyper-V is installed on Windows Server 2016 host machine and the required Zip archive ironman-hyperv.zip is in C:\Users\%USERNAME%\$\Downloads.
 Windows 10 is already configured to manage Hyper-V on Windows Server 2016.
 Windows 10 and Windows Server 2016 must have the same user (same password) created.
-It is assumed the user who performs the deployment has permission to both execute the Powershell script and deploy the image on Hyper-V. This procedure also assumes the required Zip archive ironman-hyperv.zip is in C:\Users\%USERNAME%\$\Downloads.
+The user who performs the deployment must have permission to both execute the Powershell script and deploy the image on Hyper-V.